kubernetes/community/sig-contributor-experience/triage-team/triage.md

 #### Discuss the work

-Maintain a list of issues and PRs which seem to be delaying, at risk of not making it in time, labeled with `lifecycle/stale` and `lifecycle/rotten` or in need of attention by the SIG leads or other roles.
+Maintain a list of issues and PRs which seem to be delayed, at risk of not making it in time, labeled with `lifecycle/stale` and `lifecycle/rotten` or in need of attention by the SIG leads or other roles.
 Discuss this list in the bi-weekly SIG meetings.
 If needed, also send the list of issues and PRs that aren't getting enough attention to the mailing list biweekly.

 ### PRs